cypherpunk-academy/2064/en/070_2023_The Manifesto_2.md

 Oskar!
 Julian!
 ...
 But how?"
 He closed his eyes.
-Then he raised his hands, opened his eyes and shouted, "I need magic!"
+Then he raised his hands, opened his eyes, and shouted, "I need magic!"
-He looked at the booklet intensively, rolled his eyes, spread his fingers over it in strange shapes and said mysteriously as he moved his hands up and down: "Abara kadabara, find your way to ...
+He looked at the booklet intensively, rolled his eyes, spread his fingers over it in strange shapes and said mysteriously as he moved his hands up and down: "Abara Kadabra, find your way to ...
 Marlene ...
 Oskar ...
 Julian ...
 Tobi".

 He looked astonished at his fingers and said to them, "Hmm?
 What do you want?